jerichodolendo/task-listing-app/README.md

 # Task Record System
 ## Authors
-- Rafael Suñga
+- Dolendo, Jericho Paolo
-- Jericho Paolo Dolendo
+- Festin, Angel Alexis
-- Angel Alexis Festin
+- Suñga, Rafael
 ## Description
 This is a tasklisting application wherein you can lists tasks with deadlines and group them in categories.
 ## Usage